Ficool

 The atmosphere was lively.
 One area was set up for shows and games, and tables were filled with food for the younger guests.
 For the adults, a well-stocked bar gave them space to talk while keeping an eye on their children.

-"Thank you," I replied, returning their smiles.
+"Thank you," he replied, returning their smiles.

 Mary peeked out from behind her father and lifted her hand in a small wave.
 "Happy birthday, Lucian," she said shyly.

-"Thank you, Mary," I answered.
+"Thank you, Mary," he answered.
 "I'm glad you could come."

-We chatted briefly before a servant guided them to their table and made sure they were comfortable.
+They chatted briefly before a servant guided them to their table and made sure they were comfortable.

 The room fell silent.
 The announcement startled the guests.
 Many rushed toward the entrance and prepared to greet the duke.

-"I invited the Duke," she said quietly, "but I did not expect him to actually come."
+"I invited the duke," she said quietly, "but I did not expect him to actually come."

 Mother stepped forward and bowed respectfully.
 "Welcome, Duke Lukas.
 Thank you for visiting our estate."